 Although precruiting may not make sense for every student, Texas Law does not prohibit students or employers from participating in precruiting.
 Each student has a unique set of circumstances, so be sure to schedule a time to meet with your career counselor to discuss how you should approach your job search over the summer.
 Below we have provided some background information about precruiting.

 The short answer is that precruiting is a potential opportunity.
 Some firms approach summer as a time to find and hire interested, qualified candidates before other firms do.
 It can be good for students because applying early might put you in consideration for your top-choice firms at the very beginning of their recruiting process, demonstrate your enthusiastic interest in a firm for later recruiting, or could potentially result in an early end to the 2L summer job search.
 In addition, students who have already interviewed with firms attending August OCI generally do not repeat those interviews during OCI, which frees up time in their OCI schedules for other interviews.

 Precruiting is especially important if you’re looking for positions with firms in markets with limited representation through August OCI, or at firms that have chosen not to participate in August OCI at Texas Law.
-(Remember, one source for identifying these firms is the spreadsheet of Current and Former NALP-Member Law Firms Not Participating in August OCI 2021).
+(Remember, one source for identifying these firms is the Excel List of NALP Firms Not Participating in August OCI 2022.)
 In these situations, you will be applying directly to firms through their websites and applying early – before the firms attend OCI at law schools in their local markets.

 Why forego precruiting?

 For students who are focused on finding a position at firms attending August OCI or in a market that will be well represented, there are some potential disadvantages to participating in precruiting.